Alejogb1/job-board/blog-data/how-can-pagy-handle-filtered-data-efficiently.md

 id: "how-can-pagy-handle-filtered-data-efficiently"
 ---

-Alright, let’s delve into this.
+, let’s delve into this.
 I’ve seen this exact scenario pop up more times than I can count, particularly when building data-heavy applications.
-The challenge of efficiently handling filtered data with pagination is a common one, and *Pagy*, as a gem, provides some robust tools to address it.
+The challenge of efficiently handling filtered data with pagination is a common one, and _Pagy_, as a gem, provides some robust tools to address it.
 It’s not just about slapping a pagination bar on a page; it's about ensuring the queries remain performant even when filters get complex.
 My experience with this has led me to a few go-to strategies, and I'll walk you through them, showing you some code snippets along the way.

-The core problem here is that without careful handling, each page request could trigger a database query that re-applies all the filters *again*.
+The core problem here is that without careful handling, each page request could trigger a database query that re-applies all the filters _again_.
 This is inefficient and can quickly bog down an application when dealing with large datasets.
-The trick is to leverage the capabilities of your database system, specifically with techniques like scope chaining in rails, to effectively manage the filtering *before* paginating.
+The trick is to leverage the capabilities of your database system, specifically with techniques like scope chaining in rails, to effectively manage the filtering _before_ paginating.

 Let’s start with an example.
 Assume we have a model called `Product` and users can filter these products by `category` and `price_range`.
 Without any optimization, a naive implementation might look like this within a controller action, which is really where the majority of these issues appear.